Wildsong/docker-mssqlserver/README.md

 Port 1433 is exposed on your local network, so you should be able to see the SQL Server using the name of the hosting machine in SSMS.

+## Creating a table

+SSMS won't let me.
+It complains "This backend version is not supported to design database diagrams or tables.
+(MS Visual Database Tools)"
+I guess that "MS Visual Database Tools" is something I am supposed to install?
+Whatever, SQL is fine too.

+    USE county_records;
+    GO
+    CREATE SCHEMA property AUTHORIZATION dbo;
+    CREATE TABLE county_records.property.titles AS titles (
+        id : INT PRIMARY KEY NOT NULL, name : VARCHAR(255) NOT NULL,
+        document : VARCHAR(255) NOT NULL
+    );
+    CREATE TABLE county_records.environment AS environment (
+        key: VARCHAR(255) PRIMARY KEY NOT NULL,
+        value: VARCHAR(255)
+    );

 ## Loading data

 (Microsoft docs on doing a backup)[https://docs.microsoft.com/en-us/sql/relational-databases/backup-restore/create-a-full-database-backup-sql-server?view=sql-server-ver15]

-On my live server, I used SQL Server Management Studio (SSMS) from my desktop to do a full backup.
-I logged in there as myself with Windows authetentication.
-I used this as the destination:
-C:\Temp\ClatsopBackup.bak and when it was done the file was generated on the server, not my desktop.
+On my live ArcGIS geodatabase server, I used SQL Server Management Studio (SSMS) from my desktop to do a full backup.
+I logged in there as myself with Windows authentication.
+I used this as the destination: C:\Temp\ClatsopBackup.bak and when it was done the file was generated on the server, not my desktop.
 Well, I can deal with that.

 (Microsoft migration notes)[https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql-compatibility-level?view=sql-server-ver15#compatibility-levels-and-database-engine-upgrades]
 I am going from version 12 (2014) to version 15 (2019) which is a pretty big jump.